 If your grout still isn’t looking quite as fresh and lovely as you’d like despite the effort you’ve put in, it might simply be stained beyond resurrection—or you might need to review the grout-cleaning section in our kitchen floor guide and tackle your bathroom grout with dedicated grout cleaners and sealers.

-A little soap scum may builds up on the walls of shower enclosures (whether it’s a tub surround or a stand-alone shower), but the bulk of the staining and mineral buildup is where the bulk of the water goes: into the tub basic or the shower pan.
+A little soap scum may build up on the walls of shower enclosures (whether it’s a tub surround or a stand-alone shower), but the bulk of the staining and mineral buildup is where the bulk of the water goes: into the tub basic or the shower pan.

 This is where most people will spend most of their time (and elbow grease!) getting the stains out.